dfederm/dfederm.github.io/_posts/2021-02-28-migrate-homeassistant-zwave-to-zwave-js.md

 Now that the Z-Wave JS server is now up and running, so the next step is to tell Home Assistant itself about it by adding the [Z-Wave JS integration](https://www.home-assistant.io/integrations/zwave_js/){:target="_blank"}.

 Go to the integrations page and add the Z-Wave integration.
-When asked to configur it, ensure the "Use Z-Wave JS Supervider add-on" is checked if you're using HassOS and the add-on.
+When asked to configur it, ensure the "Use Z-Wave JS Supervisor add-on" is checked if you're using HassOS and the add-on.
 Other Home Assistant installation methods will not check that box and instead configure the integration to point to their manually configured Z-Wave JS server.

 ![Configuring the Z-Wave JS integration](/assets/zwave-integration-configuring.PNG){: .center }